mordmytro/BinanceFuturesPy/README.md

-# futurespy
+# Binance Futures API library for Python
-python library for Binance Futures and Binance Futures Testnet
+Python library for Binance Futures and Binance Futures Testnet

 That library contains just a description of code.
 If you want to know what does certain function use and returns you can find more on